DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Practical Implementation

 For the sake of completeness, we also specify the matrix $\mathcal A$ describing the linear ODE \eqref{ODE}:

-Described in Appendix \ref{simuPPP}, we call \texttt{PPPspikes} the aforementioned process returning the ordered sequence of events and time of spikes of the two P.P.Ps.
+As described in Appendix \ref{simuPPP}, we call \texttt{PPPspikes} the process mentioned above, returning the ordered sequence of events and time of spikes of the two P.P.Ps.
 Then, we can write the pseudo-code of our implementation of the DADAO optimizer in Algorithm \ref{PseudoCode}.